jacobdanovitch/Trouble-With-The-Curve/README.md

 ## [Data](https://github.com/jacobdanovitch/Trouble-With-The-Curve/tree/master/data)

 To the best of my knowledge, this is the only existing dataset of its kind for baseball prospect profiles.
-The data was acquired from [MLB.com](http://m.mlb.com/prospects/2019) and [FanGraphs](https://fangraphs.com).
-This includes rankings for top minor league players, draft prospects, international prospects, and team-specific rankings.
-Almost 10,000 player profiles were acquired.
+Almost 10,000 profiles were acquired from [MLB.com](http://m.mlb.com/prospects/2019) and [FanGraphs](https://fangraphs.com) containing players' scouting reports and 20-80 scale grades, as well as select metadata.

 ## [Models](https://github.com/jacobdanovitch/Trouble-With-The-Curve/tree/master/notebooks)